 Data Security: Forge vs. Connect

-One architectural difference worth noting: Flexible Calendar is built on Atlassian Forge, meaning it runs entirely on Atlassian’s own cloud infrastructure.
-Your data never leaves the Atlassian ecosystem and is not sent to or accessible by any external servers.
-Calendar for Jira and Event Calendar for Jira use the older Connect framework, where the app runs on the vendor’s own servers.
-For teams with strict data governance requirements, this may be a relevant consideration.
+This is an important distinction that affects where your data lives.
+Calendar for Jira is built on Atlassian Forge, meaning it runs entirely on Atlassian’s own cloud infrastructure.
+Your data — issue titles, event descriptions, dates, participants — never leaves the Atlassian ecosystem and is not sent to or accessible by any external servers.

 Tesco Volkswagen Nintendo Wayfair Experian